-- If a package or patch satisfies a Deny filter, it will be excluded from the result. - If a package or patch satisfies an Allow filter, it will be included in the result (even if it was excluded by a Deny filter).
+- If a package or patch satisfies a Deny filter, it is excluded from the result. - If a package or patch satisfies an Allow filter, it is included in the result (even if it was excluded by a Deny filter).

 This behavior is useful when you want to exclude large number of packages or patches using a general Deny filter and "cherry-pick" specific packages or patches with specific Allow filters.